ManuelPeinado/FadingActionBar/README.md

 * [Pearl Jam Lyrics][13].
 Unofficial app for Pearl Jam fans that want to have all the lyrics of their favorite band in the palm of their hands.
 * [Weatherize][14].
 A weather app that is designed to look great and tell you the weather like a human does, not a machine.
 * [Last.fm for Android][15].
 Do you think the official Last.fm app feels a little bit outdated?
 Check out this one!
 It has a scrobbler, and a non-ugly holo interface.
+* [Watch South Park Episodes][16].
+Watch full-length South Park episodes directly from your phone!
+Browse through your favorite season or search for your favorite episode!

 *Does your app use FadingActionBar?
 If you want to be featured on this list drop me a line.*